-Sharuhen was a major Canaanite city in the western Negev area, situated on the way from Egypt northwards and from the coast eastwards.
-The Canaanite city was the last stand of the Hyksos after their expulsion from Egypt in the 16th century BC.
-Some scholars identify it in Tell el-Farah near the Gaza strip.
+A major Canaanite city in the western Negev area, situated on the way from Egypt northwards and from the coast eastwards.

 Sharuhen was a major Canaanite city in the western Negev area, situated on the way from Egypt northwards and from the coast eastwards.
 In the 16th century BC the Hyksos fortified the city after they were expelled from Egypt.
 The Egyptians placed a siege for 3 years, seized and demolished the city.
 It was rebuilt several times, continuing with some gaps until the Roman period.

 There are several suggestions for the identification of the city.
 A leading candidate is the mound of Tell el-Farah (South) on the banks of Nahal HaBesor stream.

 Joshua 19:1,6: “And the second lot came forth to Simeon… and their inheritance was within the inheritance of the children of Judah….And Bethlebaoth, and Sharuhen; thirteen cities and their villages”.

 Map / Aerial View:

 An aerial map is shown here, indicating the major points of interest around the site.
 The mound is situated on the western bank of Nahal Besor stream (wady Ghuzzeh), which cuts its eastern foothills.
 It covers a large area of 66 dunam, with a height of 14m (!) of accumulated layers of ancient cities, in addition to 30m height of the natural hill above the stream.

 Biblical periods (Bronze and Iron age)